jia-yi-chen/jiayichen.github.io/index.md

 ## **About Me**
 <p style="padding-left: 35px;"> I am a Ph.D. candidate in <a href="https://engineering.virginia.edu/departments/computer-science">Computer Science</a> at <a href="https://www.virginia.edu/">University of Virginia</a> under the supervision of Prof. Aidong Zhang.
-My research interests are broadly in Machine Learning and Data Mining.
-In particular, my research areas include Unsupervised Representation Learning, Graph Mining, Multimodal Machine Learning, Few-shot Learning, and Federated Learning. <!-- differencial privacy, and reinforcement learning --> Before joining UVa, I received my Bachelor degree in Automation Engineering and Master's degree in Control Science and Engineering (Pattern Recognition and Intelligent Systems) from <a href="http://en.hit.edu.cn/">Xi'an Jiaotong University</a> in 2015 and 2018, respectively, where I worked on projects related to Computer Vision, Vision-based Computer Graphics, Image Processing, and Vision-guided Robotics. <!-- I am passionate about exploring AL/ML/CV/NLP potentials in daily lives! --></p>
+My research interests are broadly in Machine Learning and Data Mining.  <!-- differencial privacy, and reinforcement learning --> Before joining UVa, I received my Bachelor degree in Automation Engineering and Master's degree in Control Science and Engineering (Pattern Recognition and Intelligent Systems) from <a href="http://en.hit.edu.cn/">Xi'an Jiaotong University</a> in 2015 and 2018, respectively, where I worked on projects related to Computer Vision, Vision-based Computer Graphics, Image Processing, and Vision-guided Robotics. <!-- I am passionate about exploring AL/ML/CV/NLP potentials in daily lives! --></p>